-Although an estimated 1 in 50 people suffer with body dysmorphic disorder (BDD), it is still a greatly misunderstood affliction.
 Many people assume it is related to eating disorders such as anorexia nervosa and whilst they share some similar symptoms, body dysmorphic disorder is more closely related to obsessive-compulsive disorder (OCD).

-On a side note, if you are personally struggling with body dysmorphic disorder (DSM 5) related issues, then be sure to get help from someone specialized in BDD treatment, you can do that by filling out this questionnaire (includes pricing) or filling out our contact form here.
+On a side note, if you are personally struggling with body dysmorphic disorder (DSM 5) related issues, then be sure to get help from someone specialized in BDD treatment, you can do that by filling out this questionnaire (includes pricing) or filling out our contact form here

 So how do you know if you have body dysmorphic disorder dsm 5, anorexia nervosa, OCD or a healthy concern for your appearance?

 Get matched with a Betterhelp body dysmorphia therapist.